 Brian Anderson will have the call for this afternoon’s broadcast on TBS.
 He will be joined in the booth by analyst Ron Darling for additional commentary.
 Coverage is currently scheduled to start at 1:30 p.m. and the game will be blacked out in Chicago.

-More information on ESPN’s MLB coverage is available online now along with all of the latest MLB news at:
+More information on TBS’s Major League Baseball coverage is available online now along with more MLB news at: